apache/apisix-website/website/blog/2021/10/09/apisix-ingress-techblog.md

 ![Configure APISIX Route](https://static.apiseven.com/202108/1633765771090-1e51e66c-0979-43b4-852b-28f2284a5d4e.png)

-With the above two steps, it is very easy to slice and dice traffic proportionally to achieve scenarios like grayscale publishing.
+With the above two steps, it is very easy to slice and dice traffic proportionally to achieve scenarios like canary release.
 For more details, please refer to: [Traffic Segmentation in Apache APISIX Ingress Controller](https://www.apiseven.com/zh/blog/traffic-split-in-apache-apisix-ingress-controller).

 ### Practice Scenario 2: Configuring Authentication